netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

 ## Create Schema Migrations

 Now that we have our models defined, we need to generate a schema for the PostgreSQL database.
-While it's possible to create the tables and constraints by hand, it's _much_ easier to employ Django's [migrations feature](https://docs.djangoproject.com/en/4.0/topics/migrations/), which will introspect our model classes and generate the necessary migration files automatically.
+While it's possible to create the tables and constraints by hand, it's _much_ easier to employ Django's [migrations feature](https://docs.djangoproject.com/en/4.0/topics/migrations/).
+This will inspect our model classes and generate the necessary migration files automatically.
 This is a two-step process: First we generate the migration file with the `makemigrations` management command, then we run `migrate` to apply it to the live database.

 :warning: **Warning:** Before continuing, check that you've set `DEVELOPER=True` in NetBox's `configuration.py` file.
 This is necessary to disable a safeguard intended to prevent people from creating new migrations mistakenly.

 ### Generate Migration Files

 Change into the NetBox installation root to run `manage.py`.
-First, we'll run `makemigrations` with the `--dry-run` argument as a sanity-check: This will report what changes have been detected, but won't actually generate any migration files.
+First, we'll run `makemigrations` with the `--dry-run` argument as a sanity-check.
+This will report what changes have been detected, but won't actually generate any migration files.

 ```bash
 $ python netbox/manage.py makemigrations netbox_access_lists --dry-run